Inbound Marketing September 10, 2024 6 min read

-And if you’re the leader of a larger real estate team, you may also have different teams or team members responsible for marketing and sales.
+And if you’re the leader of a larger real estate team, you may also have different teams or team members responsible for your marketing and sales goals.

-So because they’re so connected and reliant on each other, it makes sense to have, and to understand, the crossover that these 2 teams have so that you can make them both more effective by having them work more closely together.
+So because they’re so connected and reliant on each other, it makes sense to have, and to understand, the crossover that these 2 teams have so that you can make them both more effective by having them work more closely together by aligning their goals.

 And that’s where the term “smarketing” comes in.